andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 [^Common]: [common](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2169519/): "Major Depressive Disorder is one of the most common forms of psychopathology, one that will affect approximately one in six men and one in four women in their lifetimes.
 [^Recurrence]: [Recurrence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2169519/): "[Major depressive disorder] is usually highly recurrent, with at least 50% of those who recover from first episode of depression having one or more additional episodes in their lifetime, and approximately 80% of those with a history of two episodes having another recurrence."
 [^FirstWorld]: Which, by the way, [is inaccurate](https://www.washingtonpost.com/news/worldviews/wp/2013/11/07/a-stunning-map-of-depression-rates-around-the-world/?utm_term=.0a6535d7a636)
-[^Stigma]: And it's not just a hunch either - from ["The Impact of Mental Illness Stigma on Seeking and Participating in Mental Health Care
-"](http://journals.sagepub.com/stoken/rbtfl/dDpyhM2zRi.Fg/full): "Mental health literacy seems to have a promising effect on care seeking.
+[^Stigma]: And it's not just a hunch either - from ["The Impact of Mental Illness Stigma on Seeking and Participating in Mental Health Care"](http://journals.sagepub.com/stoken/rbtfl/dDpyhM2zRi.Fg/full): "Mental health literacy seems to have a promising effect on care seeking.
 Individuals who better recognize their mental illness and its manifestations, as well as treatment options to address its varied impressions, might better avail themselves of those options (Jorm, 2012)."
+[^Medication]: Antidepressants often get a bad rep, but they (Cymbalta in my case) seem to have been truly effective for me.
+Still, [they are not the solution for everyone](https://www.webmd.com/depression/features/are-antidepressants-effective#1): "But a report recently published in The Journal of the American Medical Association showed that the drugs work best for very severe cases of depression and have little or no benefit over placebo (inactive pills) in less serious cases." <br>They are also seemingly [increasingly abused](http://www.medicaldaily.com/antidepressants-arent-taken-depressed-majority-users-have-no-disorder-327940): "A new study published in The Journal of Clinical Psychiatry reports some 69 percent of people taking selective serotonin reuptake inhibitors (SSRIs), the primary type of antidepressants, have never suffered from major depressive disorder (MDD).
+Perhaps worse, 38 percent have never in their lifetime met the criteria for MDD, obsessive compulsive disorder, panic disorder, social phobia, or generalized anxiety disorder, yet still take the pills that accompany them.".